treasa-murphy/fetal-movement-detection/README.md

 ### **Acknowledgements**

 I would like to thank Assoc.
-Prof. Georgiana Ifrim for her exceptional supervision and guidance througohut this project.
+Prof. Georgiana Ifrim for her exceptional supervision and guidance throughout this project.
 I am also grateful to Dr. Colin Boyle and Prof. Niamh Nowlan from the FeMo team for their biomedical engineering expertise.
-Special thanks to the mothers who participated in the FeMo study for making this research possible.
+A special thanks to the mothers who participated in the FeMo study for making this research possible.

 ---